Democrats put a spotlight on more than 1 million pensions saved under a 2021 law

 The Butch Lewis Act is designed to ultimately stall the insolvency of roughly 200 multi-employer pension plans for 30 years.
 Many workers were facing cuts to their benefits of up to 50%, which would have caused massive economic damage to more than 2 million retired and retiring Americans.

-Biden administration officials, including senior adviser Gene Sperling, and a group of union workers with the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union planned to be in Hershey, Pennsylvania, with Sen. Bob Casey on Friday to put a spotlight on the law.
+Biden administration officials, including senior adviser Gene Sperling, and a group of union workers with the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union were in Hershey, Pennsylvania, with Sen. Bob Casey on Friday to put a spotlight on the law.

 Casey, a Democrat, is seeking reelection against Republican Dave McCormick in Pennsylvania’s race for the U.S. Senate.
 And the Biden administration is paying special attention to swing state Pennsylvania as the president seeks reelection, hoping to turn out union workers at the polls.